c-blake/thes/README.md

 The short paths between words and their literal opposites may make you curious about the diameter of the giant component of the undirected graph.
-This maximum shortest path is akin to the "6" in the ["six" degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation) ("Kevin Bacon starred in a movie with XYZ").
+This maximum shortest path is akin to the "6" in [six degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation) ("Kevin Bacon starred in a movie with XYZ").